Bahnzo/iRacePal/readme.md

 Bugs, issues, etc
 ==========================================================================
-There is a bug causing the program to crash, but it seems to happen very infrequently and leaves no error message.
-It's probably a bug with the PyQt interface, which I can't control.
-However, I've run full NiS races and never had a problem.
+Right now, the program is pretty stable.
-But if you do get a crash, check the installation folder for a file, "error.txt".
+If you do get a crash, check the installation folder for a file, "error.txt".
 This will record errors and write them in there if the program can.
 Then contact me and send me the file (or just cut/paste the contents I guess).

 What's planned for later?